openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 The ZigBee binding supports an interface to a wireless ZigBee home automation network and allows ZigBee devices from numerous manufacturers to be used without a system specific gateway.

-## When to use this binding
-This binding is meant to be used with a Zigbee dongle that is connected directly to the machine where openHAB is running.
-Most of the time, this will be a USB dongle, in terms of this binding, this dongle is referred to as the _coordinator_.
-See the [section on coordinators](#coordinators) below for more information about coordinators.

-There are other ways to use Zigbee divices with openHAB.
-E.g. if you already have a gateway from a Philips Hue system or an IKEA Trådfri system, you could also use the [Hue binding](https://www.openhab.org/addons/bindings/hue/) or the [Tradfri binding](https://www.openhab.org/addons/bindings/tradfri/).
-And there are even more possibilities, e.g. some people use an MQTT bus to couple their Zigbee devices.
-To help you choose the right solution, here's a short list of pros and cons of this binding, compared to other solutions:

-### pro

-- Flexible, potentially able to combine Zigbee devices of all brands and types, as long as they adhere to the Zigbee standard.
-- Not limited by limitations of commercial gateways, that might be limited for commercial reasons.
-- A Zigbee dongle can be cheaper than a stand alone gateway.
-- Because the dongle is powered by the machine openHAB is running on, this solution is probably more energy efficient.

-### con

-- Zigbee dongles can't be bought at the hardware store around the corner.
-It might be hard to find one.
-(See [Supported Coordinators](#supported-coordinators) for some links to available devices.)
-- Due to the large numer of available Zigbee devices, it is impossible to test all combinations of devices.
-So you might run into unexpected problems.
-- Depending on your setup, chances are that you can't operate your Zigbee devices if there is a problem with your openHAB install.
-With a separate gateway, you probably have other means of operation as a backup.

 ## Supported Things

 ### Coordinators